Plymouth Citybus: Plymouth City Transport

-Buses with front entrances were delivered to Plymouth City Transport from 1960 which paved the way to conversion of routes to one man operation from 1968, the first operator in the South West of England to do so.
+Buses with front entrances were delivered to Plymouth City Transport from 1960, which paved the way to conversion of routes to one man operation from 1968, the first operator in the South West of England to do so.
 To help speed boarding times the fares were restructured to multiples of 3d.
 Fare stages at regular 0.85 mi intervals were introduced in December 1975 to further simplify the fare structure.
-In 1982 the fare stages were revised to one-mile intervals outside the city centre and promoted as 'Easyfare'; a journey in one zone cost 25p and increased in 10p stages to a maximum of 45p.
+In 1982, the fare stages were revised to one-mile intervals outside the city centre and promoted as 'Easyfare'; a journey in one zone cost 25p and increased in 10p stages to a maximum of 45p.

 Plymouth Citybus

 During the early part of the 1980s, the National Bus Company (of which Western National was a subsidiary) undertook Market Analysis Projects in many areas to match services with demand.
 This resulted in most Plymouth Joint Services cross-city routes being split into two that terminated in the city centre from 24 October 1982, as the survey revealed that few passengers travelled across the city without changing buses.
 The revision saw annual mileage reduced from more than 5.4 million miles to around 4.5 million, and the fleet from 185 to 160 vehicles.
 Buses were repainted and given "Plymouth Citybus" branding.

 For some time, the Citybus services had been operated to break even so that no financial support was needed from the Plymouth City Council, but the Transport Act 1985 required all council-owned bus operations to be established as limited companies.
-As a result, Plymouth Citybus Limited was formed on 26 October 1986.
-It was owned by Plymouth City Council.
-The Transport Act was designed to increase competition and reduce subsidies; in Plymouth it resulted in a 'bus war' between Plymouth Citybus and Western National, its former partner in the Joint Services.
-Strategies included minibuses operating higher frequencies, and fare reductions.
+As a result, Plymouth Citybus Limited was formed as an 'arms-length' company owned by Plymouth City Council on 26 October 1986.